-When I first wanted to incorporate steam bending into my work I of course did a little research and Googled how to steam bend lumber.
-I found myself is a woodworking forum reading through a bunch of argumentative old curmudgeon woodworkers comments, arguing over whether or not you could steam bend kiln dried lumber.
+When I first wanted to incorporate steam bending into my work, I of course did a little research and Googled how to steam bend lumber.
+I found myself in a woodworking forum reading through a bunch of argumentative old curmudgeon woodworkers comments, arguing over whether or not you could steam bend kiln dried lumber.

 Their thought was once you kiln dry it, the wood will no longer absorb moister so it won’t absorb the steam, and you won’t be able to bend it.